BLOG

 Production Cost and Maintenance

-Laser welding machines require minimal maintenance, have low consumables, and low energy consumption.
-In the long run, the per-part cost is lower than traditional welding machines.
-Traditional welding requires regular replacement of electrodes, wires, or shielding gas, with higher maintenance and labor costs.
+Laser welders need minimal maintenance, have low consumables, and use less energy.
+Over time, the cost per part is lower.
+Traditional welding requires regular electrode, wire, or gas replacement, with higher maintenance and labor costs.

 Advantages of Laser Welding in Industrial Production